 Introduction

-Forests globally play a critical role in climate regulation [@bonan_forests_2008], yet there remains enormous uncertainty as to how the terrestrial carbon (C) sink, which is dominated by forests, will respond to climate change [@friedlingstein_climatecarbon_2006].
+Forests play a critical global role in climate regulation [@bonan_forests_2008], yet there remains enormous uncertainty as to how the terrestrial carbon (C) sink, which is dominated by forests, will respond to climate change [@friedlingstein_climatecarbon_2006].
 An important aspect of this uncertainty lies with physiological responses of trees to drought [@kennedy_implementing_2019].
 In many forested regions around the world, the risk of severe drought is increasing [@trenberth_global_2014]; Dai et al. 2018), often despite increasing precipitation [@intergovernmental_panel_on_climate_change_climate_2015].
 Droughts, exasperated by climate change, have been affecting forests worldwide [@allen_global_2010], and are expected to continue as one of the most important drivers of forest change in the future [@allen_underestimation_2015].
 Understanding and modeling forest responses to drought requires elucidation of how tree size, microenvironment, and species’ traits jointly influence individual-level drought resistance, and the extent to which their influence is consistent across droughts.
-However, it has proved difficult to resolve factors affecting tree growth during drought with available forest census data, which only rarely captures extreme drought, and with tree-ring records, which rarely represent many species and size classes at a single site and are not necessarily associated with ecological data.
+However, it has proved difficult to resolve the many factors affecting tree growth during drought with available forest census data, which only rarely captures extreme drought, and with tree-ring records, which rarely represent many species and size classes at a single site and are not necessarily associated with ecological data.
 The aim of this study was to pair tree-ring and forest plot data to test how tree size and traits shaped growth responses to historical droughts.

-One fundamental question regarding forest responses to drought is what drives the observed tendency for large trees to be more affected by drought.
+Many studies have shown that within species, large trees tend to be more affected by drought.
 Greater growth reductions for larger trees was first shown on a global scale by @bennett_larger_2015, and numerous subsequent studies have reinforced this finding (e.g., @stovall_tree_2019; @hacket-pain_consistent_2016).
 It has yet to be resolved which of several potential underlying mechanisms drive this pattern.
 First, tree height may be a primary driver.
-Taller trees have a greater biophysical challenge of lifting water greater distances against the effects of gravity and friction [@mcdowell_relationships_2011; @mcdowell_darcys_2015; @ryan_hydraulic_2006; @couvreur_water_2018].
-Vertical gradients in stem and leaf traits–including smaller and thicker leaves (higher LMA), more negative P50, and lower hydraulic conductivity at greater heights [@couvreur_water_2018; @koike_leaf_2001; @mcdowell_relationships_2011]–make it biophysically possible for trees to become tall [@couvreur_water_2018].
-Meanwhile, tall trees require greater hydraulic efficiency, such that xylem conduit diameter increases with tree height within and across species [@olson_plant_2018; @liu_hydraulic_2019], making large trees more vulnerable to embolism during drought [@olson_plant_2018].
-Traits conducive to efficient water transport may also lead to poor ability to recover from or re-route water around embolisms [@roskilly_conflicting_2019].
-Second, larger trees may have lower drought resistance because they tend to have more exposed crown positions, where they are exposed to higher solar radiation, greater wind speeds, and lower humidity (e.g., @koike_leaf_2001; @kunert_revised_2017).
+Taller trees face the biophysical challenge of lifting water greater distances against the effects of gravity and friction [@mcdowell_relationships_2011; @mcdowell_darcys_2015; @ryan_hydraulic_2006; @couvreur_water_2018].
+Vertical gradients in stem and leaf traits–including smaller and thicker leaves (higher leaf mass per area-LMA), greater resistance to hydraulic dysfunction (i.e., more negative water potential at 50% loss of hydraulic conductivity, P50), and lower hydraulic conductivity at greater heights [@couvreur_water_2018; @koike_leaf_2001; @mcdowell_relationships_2011]–enable trees to become tall [@couvreur_water_2018].
+Indeed, tall trees require wood of greater hydraulic efficiency in their basal portions, such that xylem conduit diameters are wider in taller trees within and across species [@olson_plant_2018; @liu_hydraulic_2019], making large trees more vulnerable to embolism during drought [@olson_plant_2018].
+Traits conducive to efficient water transport may also lead to poor ability to recover from, or re-route, water around embolisms [@roskilly_conflicting_2019].
+Second, larger trees may have lower drought resistance because they tend to occupy more exposed crown positions, where they are exposed to higher solar radiation, greater wind speeds, and lower humidity (e.g., @koike_leaf_2001; @kunert_revised_2017).
 Subcanopy trees tend to fare better specifically due to the benefits of a buffered environment [@pretzsch_drought_2018].
 Potentially counteracting the biophysical challenges faced by large trees, their larger root systems confer a potential advantage in terms of allowing greater access to water; however, it appears that this effect is usually insufficient to offset the costs of height and/or crown exposure.
 A final mechanism that could mediate tree size-related responses to drought is how species, and their associated hydraulic traits, are distributed with respect to size [@meakem_role_2018; @liu_hydraulic_2019].
 Understanding the mechanisms driving the greater growth reductions of larger trees during drought will require sorting out the interactive effects of height, canopy position, root water access, and species’ traits.